Perk Weekend! Score Up to 300 Bonus Points!*

 What Are Reading Glasses & Do I Need a Pair

-If you've been squinting at your favorite book or the screen seems a bit blurry when texting, you're not alone.
+If you've been squinting at your favorite book or experiencing blurry vision when texting, you're not alone.
 These are signs your eyes might need a tiny bit of help to see things more clearly, especially up close.
-That's where reading glasses come in - they're a simple and convenient solution for those who need a little extra boost in their vision.
+That's where reading glasses come in — they're a simple and convenient solution for those who need a little extra boost in their vision.

 Understanding Reading Glasses